Upload and download files

 Upload checked-in files immediately after commit

-In the After Commit area, choose the target server or server group from the Upload files to list.
-Choose one of the existing configurations or create a new one: click and configure access to the relevant server or set up a server group in the Deployment dialog that opens.
+In the After Commit area of the menu, choose the target server or server group from the Upload files to list.
+Choose one of the existing configurations or create a new one: click and configure access to the relevant server, or set up a server group in the dialog that opens.

 To have your selection applied automatically in the future, select the Always use selected server or group of servers checkbox.

 Configure automatic upload of changed files to the default server or server group

 PhpStorm considers a local file changed as soon as it is saved either automatically or manually (Write and edit source code.
 Changed files can be automatically uploaded only to the default deployment server.or Control+S), see

 Open the Options dialog by doing one of the following: